jlorenc1986/editor/README.md

-[ PRETEND OTHER SCREEN SHOT IS HERE ]

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.